ofmadsen/livid/README.md

 }
 ```

-If multiple mappers uses the non-default database it might be easier to maintain if they extend on a common class that defines the database name.
+If multiple mappers uses the non-default database it might be easier to maintain if they extend a common class that defines the database name.

 ```php
 <?php